DiggityDooo/NewsFromOneDay-Obsidian/README.md

 # DeVault Intelligence Hub

 DeVault is an automated news scraping and AI-driven intelligence analysis pipeline.
 It is designed to collect headlines from various sources, extract deep context from key articles, and generate structured intelligence reports for use in Obsidian or other markdown-based knowledge management systems.
+All of this is done for absoulety free, using local compute power.

 ## 🚀 Features